andmast/chattr/README.md

 ## Future Features To Come

-- Notifcation to all connected clients when a client closes their browers
+- Notifcation to all connected clients when a client closes their browser window
 - Allow images to be added to chats
 - Giphy API Integration
 - Custom Emojis